Last Updated on

 This conditioner does not include sulfates that dry out hair and scalp.
 Nor does it contain parabens that could disrupt the body’s hormones.
 And it doesn’t have silicones that leave residue and weigh down curls.
 Instead, this conditioner is packed with delicious delights like chufa milk, rosemary, chamomile, balm mint, and olive oil.

 Along with their other products, TRESemmé sells the Flawless Curls Hydration conditioner.
 It’s for wavy and coily hair, too.
 If you leave it on for two minutes and work it through your strands, you’ll find that it’s good at detangling.
 It also reduces frizz.
 Customers appreciate the conditioner because it’s thick enough to dilute and still work well.

 3. SheaMoisture Coconut & Hibiscus Curl & Shine Conditioner

 If you love the tropical fragrance of coconut, try SheaMoisture’s Curl and Shine Conditioner.
 It contains a host of deep moisturizers like shea butter, coconut oil, mango seed butter, aloe, and olive oil.
 It’s rich enough for non-porous hair and powerful enough to bring back the elasticity of your coils.

 4. L’Oréal Paris EverCurl Hydracharge Conditioner Sulfate-Free

-We’ve mentioned that sulfates in shampoos can strip the natural oil right out of your scalp and hair.
-L’Oreal’s solution to this problem is their EverCurl shampoo and conditioner.
+We’ve mentioned that sulfates in conditioners can strip the natural oil right out of your scalp and hair.
+L’Oreal’s solution to this problem is their EverCurl conditioner.
 Neither one contains sulfates, parabens, or dyes.
 That’s a bonus because many other drugstore brands do.